iuf/rulebook/Overview of Updates to the IUF Rulebook.md

 #### Finishes
 Apart from a few edits for clarity, the essential changes are two-fold:

 1. The judgement of "in control" is exercised when the front (as opposed to the rear) of the wheel crosses the finish line.
 2. "In control" in wheel walking is no longer defined as having one foot on the wheel, rather, the new criterion is that wheel walking is still occurring when crossing the finish.

+## 3 Track: Other

 #### Slow Races: Penalty Rules
 The host can now choose to make the penalty rules optional.
-This is particularly relevant when using a reliable objective detection system.
+This is particularly relevant when using a reliable objective (i.e. digital) detection system.

 #### Slow Races: Qualification and Final Rounds, and Age Group
 The rules have been updated to allow for more flexibility in the setup of the competition rounds and age groups for non-Unicon events.